Common Lisp the Language, 2nd Edition

 contain a type specifier list whose first element is

-.
+function or values.
 A specifier of the form

-is handled
+(satisfiesfn) is handled

 simply by applying the function fn to object (see

-); the object is considered to be of the
+funcall); the object is considered to be of the

-specified type if the result is not nil
+specified type if the result is not nil.

 X3J13 voted in January 1989 (ARRAY-TYPE-ELEMENT-TYPE-SEMANTICS) to

-to give specialized array
+change typep to give specialized array and

-type specifiers the same meaning for purposes of
+complex type specifiers the same meaning for purposes of

 type discrimination as they have for declaration purposes.
 Of course,

-this also applies to such type specifiers as vector
+this also applies to such type specifiers as vector and

-(see section 4.5).
+simple-array (see section 4.5).
 Thus

 (typep foo '(array bignum))

-in the first edition asked the question, Is foo
+in the first edition asked the question, Is foo an array

 specialized to hold bignums? but under the new interpretation asks the

-question, Could the array foo
+question, Could the array foo have resulted from giving

-as the :element-type
+bignum as the :element-type argument to

 [Function]

-subtypep
+subtypep type1

 type2